sanjuhyacinth/1_YoutubeDataHarvesting/README.md

 ### 5. Querying the database from Streamlit
 We have been given a few pre-defined queries that need to be displayed in streamlit.
 For this too we can create a function in python that will be triggered by a streamlit parameters.
 For this, we are about to display the queries and their solutions in a separate sub page in streamlit using the st.sidebar parameter to create a navigation pane and st.sidebar.radio to have access between multiple pages.
 The code is discussed in the python file.

-### 6. Custom query window:
-This is an additional feature created to query the data in the database for results other than the ones from the pre defined queries.
-At the moment, it accepts only minimum difficulty queries for data clarity sake.

 This is the end to our project on the display of Youtube Data using the YouTube data API, Python, SQL and Streamlit of course!